-Since the beginning, mathematics and its applications were intertwined.
+Mathematics and its applications have always been intertwined.
 Geometry developed in support of the great civil engineering projects of Egypt and Greece.
-At least since the time of Newton, physical science and mathematics developed in tandem, as can be seen from the fact that many of the major ideas in our discipline have been re-discovered by researchers in the physical sciences and engineering.
-In recent years, other disciplines have become increasingly mathematical.
-To a large degree, economics and finance are now the study of specialized mathematical models, and the social sciences use game theory, probability, and statistics as the organizing tools for much of their research.
-The same is true of industrial applications.
-Without the insights of operations research, modern industry would not be able to achieve the levels of efficiency required to prosper.
+At least since the time of Newton, physical science and mathematics developed in tandem.
+Other disciplines have become increasingly mathematical.
+To a large degree, economics and finance are now the study of specialized mathematical models.
+The social sciences use game theory, probability, and statistics as the organizing tools for much of their research.
+Modern industry uses the insights of operations research to achieve prosperous levels of efficiency.
 Modern biology uses differential equations to study population growth, predator-prey interactions, and the inner workings of cells.
-These new applications, coupled with remarkable advances in computing, have created whole new fields of mathematics within the last twenty-five years.
+These applications, coupled with remarkable advances in computing, have created whole new fields of mathematics.